mishudark/eventhus/README.md

 we create an eventbus with `rabbitmq.NewClient`, it accepts `username`, `password`, `host` and `port` as arguments

 ## Put all the wires together
-Now that we have all the pieces, we can register our `events`, `commands` and `aggregates`, see all the code in the next example
+Now that we have all the pieces, we can register our `events`, `commands` and `aggregates`, see all the code in the next example, errors are ommited by readability

 ```go
 import (